I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 Have an RV?
-Want to use it to get out from under your rent or mortgage payments?
-Yes, you can!
+Wondering if you can use it to get out from under your rent or mortgage payments?
+The answer is yes, you can!

 Sound good?
 If so, you might just find the answer to lowering your expenses right here!

 How to Walk Away From Rent Payments

 Living without having to make mortgage or rent payments may seem like a crazy dream, but here's the kicker: There are many people who are doing this very thing all over America right now, and they also are saving money, living comfortably and enjoying a low-cost lifestyle.

 Sound too good to be true?
 Read on.

 Are You Willing to Make a Few Sacrifices to Save Money?

 The nice thing about this lifestyle is that the choices as to where and how one can live are almost endless.
 Of course, as with all things in life, you have to "give" to "get."